fknfairyfloss/secrettrees/docs/markdown/tasks-backlog.md

 ### Security Testing (P0) - Additional Tasks
 - [x] Test role-based access control with different user accounts (May 1, 2025)
-- [ ] Verify private data filtering with real email data
+- [x] Verify private data filtering with real email data (May 2, 2025)
 - [x] Create webhook security boundary test plan (May 1, 2025)
 - [x] Implement webhook security boundary tests (May 1, 2025)
-- [ ] Execute webhook security boundary tests
+- [x] Execute webhook security boundary tests (May 2, 2025)

 ### Workflow Management (P1) - Additional Tasks
 - [x] Rename all n8n workflows to reflect their functionality (May 1, 2025)
 - [x] Update documentation with new workflow IDs and webhook paths (May 1, 2025)
 - [x] Create API documentation for external system integration (May 1, 2025)
 - [x] Implement OpenAI integration for advanced analysis (May 2, 2025)
-- [ ] Implement automated testing for webhook responses
+- [x] Implement automated testing for webhook responses (May 2, 2025)

 ### Documentation (P2) - Additional Tasks
 - [x] Create webhook configuration guide (May 1, 2025)
 - [x] Create external API documentation (May 1, 2025)
-- [ ] Add workflow screenshots to documentation
+- [x] Add workflow screenshots to documentation (May 2, 2025)
-- [ ] Document API endpoints for external integration
+- [x] Document API endpoints for external integration (May 2, 2025)
+- [x] Create comprehensive Obsidian integration guide (May 2, 2025)

 ## Notes & Decisions

+- **2025-05-02**: Fixed ESM module issue in n8n.config.js and registered OpenAI Assistant webhook.
+Updated Obsidian integration documentation and created fix scripts.
 - **2025-05-02**: Implemented OpenAI for Telegram bot integration.
 Created new workflow with OpenAI API direct integration and documented the integration process to ensure no conflicts with existing bot setup.
 - **2025-04-29**: Integrated AI with Telegram bot for enhanced natural language processing.
 Added advanced forest analysis capabilities and carbon data analysis.
 - **2025-04-28**: Implemented AI Agent as central service for n8n workflows.
 Created specialized handlers for carbon analysis, documentation, and other project tasks.